Certified DevSecOps Professional CDP

 Chapter 2: Introduction to the Tools of the trade

-- Hands-On Labs: Building a CI Pipeline using Gitlab CI/Jenkins/Travis and Gitlab/Github/bitbucket.
+- Hands-On Labs: Building a CI Pipeline using Gitlab CI/Jenkins/Travis and Gitlab/Github Actions.

 - Hands-On Labs: Use the above tools to create a complete CI/CD pipeline.

-Note: Once you learn the above tools, you will be able to create DevSecOps Pipelines in Cloud providers like AWS
+Note: Once you learn the above tools, you will be able to create DevSecOps Pipelines in Cloud providers like AWS, Azure DevOps etc.,

 Chapter 3: Secure SDLC and CI/CD pipeline